CESARBR/knot-cloud/README.md

 The development stack must be created using the tool described in the previous section.
 Firstly, inform which `stack` you want to create: `cloud` or `core` (defaults to `cloud`).
 Lastly, Choose a `<path>` where the stack should be created (defaults to the current directory) and then run:

+> **_NOTE:_** The following command assumes you don't have a workspace with the repositories and clone them.
+To disable this, run it with the `--no-clone` flag.

 ```bash
 knot-cloud init [stack] [path]
 ```